 Here’s what our long distance motorcycle checklist looks like now (in addition to the items in our saddlebags, mentioned above)…

-These are the bare necessities:
+These are the bare necessities on a motorcycle trip:

 - Make sure the bike is in good shape – check brakes (plenty of brake pad before you leave), check tires & shocks (air pressure), clean windshield (RainX will keep bugs from sticking and rain will bead off).
 Here’s how to do your own bike safety inspection.

 - The givens – ID, cash, insurance & roadside assistance info, motorcycle key, phone/camera/charger, maps/directions, sunglasses & rain/night goggles, luggage, helmet, gloves, riding shoes, and clothing worn on the first day.

 - Clothing (packing light) – take 1 extra pair of pants, 2 or 3 changes of shirts (consider layering them & switching up the layers on different days), socks can be worn 2 days each, change underwear daily, something to sleep in, and a jacket.

 - Depending on the length of your trip, you may need to do laundry.
 If so, consider packing your own powdered laundry detergent in ziploc bags or taking small sample sizes which will be cheaper than buying detergent on-site.
 UPDATE: While I’ve heard great things about using laundry sheets on the road, I take laundry pods and a roll of quarters.